HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 2. Select whether to turn on the collection setting according to the actual situation.

-**The compute node server exports the entire JVM memory data**: This switch needs to be noted when collecting data in the "Cluster Running Status" scenario and is OFF on the page by default.
+**The compute node server exports the entire JVM memory data:** This switch needs to be noted when collecting data in the "Cluster Running Status" scenario and is OFF on the page by default.
 If it is ON, it needs to consider the possible full GC problem.
 It is not recommended to turn on the switch in the production environment.
 If it is ON, the task will execute jmap -dump:live,format=b,file=dump.bin \[pid] 2>&1 when collecting compute node related data.
 Note: pid is the compute node process ID

-**Allow to use smartctl and MegaCli commands to collect server-related data**: This switch needs to be noted when collecting data in the "Performance Test" scenario and is ON on the page by default.
+**Allow to use smartctl and MegaCli commands to collect server-related data:** This switch needs to be noted when collecting data in the "Performance Test" scenario and is ON on the page by default.
 If the corresponding components are not installed on the server when executing smartctl and MegaCli commands, the program will automatically install the corresponding commands through the yum mode.

 3. Click the One-key collection" button